 - Annabel Gillham, a member of the Litigation Department, is based in the London office.
 She manages the London employment department and is part of the firm’s Employment + Labor and Global Privacy + Data Security Groups.
 Her employment practice covers cross-border employment counseling, executive hiring and firing, strategic employment advice on transactional matters and investigations and employment litigation.
 Ms. Gillham also regularly designs and presents training and legal updates to senior managers and HR executives and has participated in working party UK government consultations (including on the UK gender pay reporting regulations).
 On the data protection side, Ms. Gillham advises multinational organizations on individual rights requests, regulatory investigations and all aspects of GDPR compliance.
 She has particularly strong experience guiding clients through the new regime governing access to data relating to criminal allegations.
 Ms. Gillham received her G.D.L. and L.P.C. from the University of Law of England & Wales and her B.A. from the University of Bristol.

 - Akira Irie, a member of the Intellectual Property Group, is based in the Tokyo office.
-He has represented clients before U.S. district courts, the U.S. International Trade Commission (ITC), and the USPTO.
-He also assists clients in patent litigation before Japanese courts.
-His litigation experience includes pre-suit analysis, managing discovery and trial strategy, taking and defending depositions, arguing discovery and pre-trial motions, and arguing at Markman hearings.
-Additionally, he also has experience drafting pre-trial and post-trial briefs, preparing and presenting witnesses for trial testimony, and participating at patent trials before the ITC and U.S. district courts.
-He is also registered to practice before the USPTO as a patent attorney and has argued in Inter Partes Review proceedings before the USPTO.
+He has represented clients before U.S. district courts, the U.S. International Trade Commission (ITC), and the USPTO while he practiced in the U.S. His litigation experience includes pre-suit analysis, managing discovery and trial strategy, taking and defending depositions, arguing discovery and pre-trial motions, and arguing at Markman hearings.
+Additionally, he also has experience drafting pre-trial and post-trial briefs, preparing and presenting witnesses for trial testimony, and participating at patent trials before the ITC and U.S. district courts while in the U.S. He is also registered to practice before the USPTO as a patent attorney and has argued in Inter Partes Review proceedings before the USPTO.
 Mr. Irie received his J.D. from Washington University School of Law and his B.A. from Swarthmore College.